I WRITE SO YOU DON'T HAVE TO.

 Eventually, the stars aligned and I became a freelance copywriter overnight.
 It was seemingly easy, not to say I didn't work hard and wasn't deserving - I had and I was - but having patience and trusting life was key for me to take the leap.
 Had I attempted to go full-time freelance any sooner, I'm not sure it would have worked out.

 I'm ecstatic at and grateful for the opportunity I've been served.
 I never thought I'd ditch the Sunday blues, happily work seven days a week and find fulfillment from the very thing that pays the bills.
-It's still a "job" some days but one I can fully cherish thanks to the time I served up until now...and the freedom (and lack of a dress code) is priceless!
+It's still a "job" some days but one I can fully cherish thanks to the time I've served up until now.
+The freedom and lack of a dress code are priceless, though I do clean up well when forced!

 If you've read this far and have any curiosity about working together, let's connect in one of the 74.6 ways available online, or, (gasp) in person!